marcfeather/Ready_to_use_TicketIT/readme.md

 --> After your SMTP configuration, your emails should send.

---> To customize your fields subject in emails, change informations
+--> To customize your fields subject in emails, change informations<br />
-    in 'resources/lang/vendor/ticketit/your_language/lang.php'
+    in 'resources/lang/vendor/ticketit/your_language/lang.php'<br />
     and in 'app/Http/Controllers/Auth/PasswordController.php'

 --> You can personalize all of e-mails views ('resources/views/vendor/ticketit/emails/...') and more.